pink-gorilla/notebook/README.md

 This fork started out as a React migration experiment.
 Meanwhile it introduces various significant changes.
 The overall goal is to expand use cases while keeping development fun.
-I tried really hard to remain backwards compatible and preserve existing funtionality.
-Given the nature of reagent, this did not seem reasonably possible with regards to persisted html in worksheets, so I ended up introducing version 2 persistence (transit based) while still supporting version 1 persistence (shamelessly discarding output).
+I tried really hard to remain backwards compatible and preserve existing functionality.
+Given the nature of reagent, this did not seem reasonably possible with regards to persisted html in worksheets.
+I ended up introducing version 2 persistence (transit based) while still supporting version 1 persistence (shamelessly discarding output).

 Even though I did not test all the things throughoutly, I consider "mostly working":

 - Client code pretty much 100% ClojureScript (reagent/re-frame based)
-- Recent versions of pretty all (Clojure/ClojureScript) dependencies
+- Recent versions of most (Clojure/ClojureScript/JavaScript) dependencies
 - Parinfer  (optional)
-- Optional dedicated nREPL middleware stack
+- Optional separate, dedicated nREPL middleware stack
 - Figwheel/Devcards/Testing (latter bare bones)
 - Componentized (incl. tesla-microservice)
 - Standalone uberjar / docker image
 - Standalone uberwar
 - Drop in uberjar capabilities (dropping the uberjar into some WEB-INF/lib should work ... sometimes)
-- Roll in jar
+- Roll in jar (use as a library)
 - Proxy based loading of remote worksheets (in case CORS is not in place)

 WIP/in experimental stage: